gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 EasyBuild helps building and installing software packages and their dependencies using tested build scripts.

+## Toolchains

+For the TU/e Umbrella HPc cluster 2 easybuild toolchains are installed and used: foss (Free and Open Source Software) and intel (Intel oneAPI)

 ```mermaid
 graph LR
   A[GCCcore] --> |binutils| B[GCC];